netgloo/benjamin/readme.md

 </html>
 ```

+When you download Benjamin the first time, you will find under `resources/views` two example pages: `index.blade.php` and `page.blade.php`.
+The first one is the [website's index page](#index-page), served at the website's root (e.g. at `http://example.com/`), and it is defined as a *stand-alone* view extending directly `$benjamin`.
+The second one instead is a normal page, served at the path defined by its filename (e.g. at `http://example.com/page`); this view use a layout structure, extending a layout view defined inside the `layuouts` folder.
+You can

 ### Body's Class Attribute

 You may want to specify a value for the body's `class` attribute.
 You can do it with the `bodyClass` parameter, extending `$benjamin`: